tanto259/securitypuppy/pages/access.md

 If you have the funds and/or access, there are a few offerings from IBM where you can get access to z/OS.
 Some of the offerings below provides emulation of z/OS on an x86 machine, while other requires that you be an existing IBM customer or independent software vendor to gain access to the products.

-Amongst the listing, IBM Z Development and Test Environment is the only offering currently available for the general public - albeit at a high cost.
+Amongst the listing, only IBM Z Development and Test Environment and IBM Wazi as a Service are currently available for the general public - albeit at a high cost.

 - [IBM Z Development and Test Environment](https://www.ibm.com/products/z-development-test-environment){:target="_blank"}{:rel="noopener noreferrer"}
 - [IBM Wazi as a Service](https://www.ibm.com/cloud/wazi-as-a-service){:target="_blank"}{:rel="noopener noreferrer"}